*This post may contain affiliate links. Please see my disclosure for more details!*

 - In a separate bowl, whip up the double/whipping cream to soft peaks - its better for it to be sloppier rather than over whipped.

-- Dollop on 1/2 of the Chocolate mixture -spread evenly.
-Add on 1/3 of the whipped cream and spread evenly.
+- Add on 1/2 of the whipped cream and spread evenly.

-- Cover the cream layer with the bag of malteser's, then cover with all of the raspberries.
+- Cover the cream layer with the bag of Malteser's and then add the rest of the chocolate custard.

-- Add the rest of the chocolate mixture and spread evenly.
+- Add the rest of the whipped cream and spread evenly.

 - I obviously layer mine in the way I do - but this isn't an exact science obviously. (just in case you missed it, my layering is - brownie, chocolate, cream, maltesers, raspberries, cream, brownies, chocolate, strawberries, cream, decorations!)